andycroll/andycroll.com/_posts/2012-05-23-i-want-to-be-better.markdown

 ---
-title: "I Want to be Better"
+title: "I Want To Be Better"
 layout: post
 ---